US-BFS AmeriFlux

 External Links

-The placement of this site and instrumental setup are thanks to Helen Chen, who designed our AmeriFlux site for her undergraduate thesis (Harvey Mudd College, Department of Chemistry, 2023-2024).
+• The placement of this tower and instrumental design are thanks to Helen Chen, who created our AmeriFlux site for her undergraduate thesis (Preparatory Work for Long-term Greenhouse Gas Flux Measurements at the Robert J. Bernard Field Station, Claremont, California, Harvey Mudd College, Department of Chemistry, 2023-2024).

-The site location and measurement heights were chosen so that the fetch would be in the region of native sage scrub at our field station.
+The site location and measurement heights were chosen based on looking at available wind data from the BFS so that the fetch (the area our fluxes represent) would be in the region of native sage scrub at the field station.
+Sorin Jayaweera and Helen set up and tested the instruments in the lab to make sure things were ready to go.